liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 ## One more thing

-I know it's time to wrap this up already, but there's one more important thing!
+I know it's time to wrap this up already, but there's **one more important thing**!
 When you add indexes etc. it's always wise to also benchmark the time it takes you to insert records into the database.
 A simple benchmark: